Oldman10000/happy_dogs_home/README.md

 The strategy trade-off table above helps us work out what we can and can't implement at this stage.
 It also tells us what the most important features are.
 These are as follows:

-1. Create online presence and introduce ourselves to visitors
+1. Create an online presence and introduce ourselves to visitors
 2. Show off our dogs
 3. Encourage people to adopt
 4. For visitors to be able to easily contact us for anything and provide feedback

-Allowing people to donate online and adding operational updates/blog is outside my current skillset, however these are important features which can be looked at in future.
+Allowing people to donate online and adding operational updates/blog is outside my current skill set, however these are important features which can be looked at in future.

 ### Structure